Summary of Features

 The paddock is located adjacent to the property, over the driveway and visible from the house.

 Large, stone built carport with workshop, light and power connected.

 Large storage room above the carport with services, ample scope for ancillary use.

 Located in open countryside, Marsh Farm enjoys a quiet and private rural location with the benefit of excellent access to main road links.

 Additional land is availabale to purchase by separate negotiation, from the neighbouring owner.
 Please speak to Tom Grant for more information.

 Mains 3-phase electricity supported by PV panels.
 Mains water.
 Private drainage (treatment plant).
 Air source heat pump (ASHP) provides heating (underfloor and radiators) and hot water.
-The PV and ASHP installations qualify for RHI/FIT but require registration.
+The PV and ASHP installations will qualify for RHI/FIT registration.
 A rainwater harvesting system supplies external taps, WC's and washing machine with the option to switch to mains water.
 Internal heat recovery ventilation system.